Heat Flow and Physical Properties Package

 The Heat Flow and Physical Properties Package (HP3) is a science payload on board the InSight lander that features instruments to study the heat flow and other thermal properties of Mars.
 One of the instruments, a burrowing probe nicknamed "the mole", was designed to penetrate 5 m below Mars' surface.
 In March 2019, the mole burrowed a few centimeters, but then became unable to make progress due to various factors.
 In the following year further attempts were made to resolve the issues, with little net progress.
 On January 14, 2021, it was announced that efforts to drill into the martian surface using the device had been terminated.

 HP3 was provided by the German Aerospace Center (DLR).
 The hammering mechanism inside the mole was designed by the Polish company Astronika and the Space Research Centre of the Polish Academy of Sciences under contract and in cooperation with DLR.

 The Principal Investigator is Tilman Spohn from the German Aerospace Center.

 Overview

-The mission aims to understand the origin and diversity of terrestrial planets.
-Information from the HP3 heat flow package is expected to reveal whether Mars and Earth formed from the same material, and determine how active the interior of Mars is today.
-Additional science goals include determining the thickness of Mars' crust, the composition of its mantle, and thermal characteristics of the interior, such as the temperature gradient and heat flux.
+The mission goal was to understand the origin and diversity of terrestrial planets.
+Information from the HP3 heat flow package was expected to reveal whether Mars and Earth formed from the same material, and determine how active the interior of Mars is today.
+Additional science goals included determining the thickness of Mars' crust, the composition of its mantle, and thermal characteristics of the interior, such as the temperature gradient and heat flux.

 Together with the seismometer, the mission will estimate the size of Mars' core and whether the core is liquid or solid.
-The vibrations generated by the mole will be monitored by SEIS to learn about the local subsurface.
+The vibrations generated by the mole were monitored by SEIS to learn about the local subsurface.

 In addition to the mole, HP3 includes an infrared radiometer (HP3-RAD) mounted to the landing platform, also contributed by DLR.

 The HP3 heat flow probe is made up of the following subsystems: